Martin (name)

 Saint Martin of Tours, patron saint of soldiers, leaves the Roman army.
-St Martin is one of the most familiar and recognizable Roman Catholic saints.
+St. Martin is one of the most familiar and recognizable Roman Catholic saints.

 Martin may either be a given name or surname.
 In Scotland, Martin or McMartin is a common surname of Scottish Gaelic origin.
 Martin is, however, more common as a masculine given name in many languages and cultures.
 It comes from the Latin name Martinus, which is a late derived form of the name of the Roman god Mars, protective godhead of the Latins and, therefore, god of war.
 The meaning is usually rendered in reference to the god as "of Mars" or "of war/warlike" ("martial").
 Alternatively, it may also be derived from the Proto-Germanic elements "mar", meaning famous and "tank", meaning thought, counsel.

 It has remained a popular given name in Christian times, in honor of Saint Martin of Tours.
 Along with its historic Catholic popularity, it has also been popular among Protestants due to Martin Luther.
 In addition, African American children are often given the name in honor of Martin Luther King Jr.

 Martin, along with a range of variant forms mostly of patronymic origin, borne by families descended from someone with the given name of Martin, are seen throughout Europe, though in some instances the Martin surname in England are instead of toponymic origin, coming from one of numerous places called Merton.
-Martin is the most common French surname and also frequent in Belgium.
+Martin is the most common French surname and is also frequent in Belgium.